edwardzjl/notes/Resolve TLS error in kserve.md

 I don't know whether it's a bug or it's due to my re-deployment of `knative-serving` and `kfserving`.

-Following that commit, I copy-paste the caBundle value and re-create `mutatingwebhookconfiguration` and `validatingwebhookconfiguration`, the error message disappeared.
+Following that commit, I copy-paste the caBundle value and fill it in `mutatingwebhookconfiguration` and `validatingwebhookconfiguration`, then the error message disappeared.

+*!!
+IMPORTANT !!*

+Do not download the `webhooks.yaml` template, as it may be incompatible with your version.

+Use `kubectl edit` instead.